OrderLab/T2C/README.md

 ### 6. [Offline] Execute tests and generate checker templates (~45min on 5 nodes)
 > [!TIP]
-> If you only want to detect ZK-1208, you can limit the checker generation by modifying the properties file with
-> `specified_test_class_list=org.apache.zookeeper.server.quorum.EphemeralNodeDeletionTest`
+> For very short demo purpose, you can specify which tests to extract templates from by specifying `org.apache.zookeeper.test.SessionTest` in
-> It will reduce the time taken to <1min
+> zk-3.4.11.properties.
+It will reduce the time taken to <1min even in single node mode

 ```bash
 # You might want to run this command in tmux to prevent it being cancelled accidentally